Choosing The Best LED Grow Light For Marijuana (Or Other Plants) In 2018

 Proponents of all-white LEDs, claim they best approximate natural sunlight and are a perfect combination of HPS and MH light.

 Proponents of multi-band LED lights say white LEDs include too much light in the green and yellow spectrum range.
 Since this light is not usable by plants, it goes to waste, making white LEDs less efficient.

 We prefer multi-band full-spectrum light, since they all (the LED plant lights for sale on our site anyway) include white LEDs as one or two of their bands.

 No one combines multiple LED colors better than Cirrus LED Systems.
-Unlike other brands that combine many diodes that each give off one color, EACH of Cirrus' proprietary mCOB LEDs emits the complete spectrum (pictured above), resulting in a perfectly even spectral distribution—each part of your plants get the exact same light, maximizing yield quality and quantity.
+Unlike other brands that combine many diodes that each give off one color, EACH of Cirrus' mCOB LEDs emits the complete spectrum (pictured above), resulting in a perfectly even spectral distribution—each part of your plants get the exact same light, maximizing yield quality and quantity.

 If you prefer all-white LED lights, NextLight lights are the best.
 They are incredibly powerful and outperform their HPS equivalents.

 Coverage is difficult to put into a single number, since it depends on the distance from the light to the top of the plants.
 And as you increase coverage by moving the light back, you also decrease the PAR output and the canopy penetration.